Zero Waste Bathroom Swaps

 Has NoPlastic, chemicals or disposables

-DisposalWash in the washing machine with your other laundry
+Disposal🫧 Clean in the washing machine with your other laundry

 Pads, Liners & Tampons

-Disposables โ†’ Reusables
+Disposables → Reusables

-First up, if youโ€™re not keen on moving away from tampons, I hear you.
-Keep in mind that youโ€™re best option is to go with 100% organic cotton tampons, which are free from pesticides and will break down a lot quicker than their plastic-riddled counterparts.
+First up, if you’re not keen on moving away from tampons, I hear you.
+Keep in mind that your best option is to go with 100% organic cotton tampons, which are free from pesticides and will break down a lot quicker than their plastic-riddled counterparts.

-Next up, period panties come with inbuilt protection to stop you from leaking through.
-Theyโ€™re great for any time of the day and perfect for young girls who are still getting used to the whole thing.
+Next up, period underwear comes with built-in protection to stop you from leaking through.
+They’re great for any time of the day or night and perfect for young girls who are still getting used to the whole thing.

-Modibodi is a great brand if youโ€™re looking for menstrual underwear โ€“ they even have pairs for pregnancy.
+Modibodi, Luna, and Bonds are some great brands if you’re looking for menstrual underwear – they even have pairs for pregnancy.

-Then youโ€™ve got reusable pads and liners, which are made from cotton and flannel fabrics.
+Then you’ve got reusable pads and liners, which are made from cotton and flannel fabrics.
 They simply attach around your underwear and clip together with a fastener.
-After use, just pop the liner in a lidded-bucket with cold water and put through a cold wash in the machine each day.
+After use, just rinse the liners (or pop them into a lidded bucket with cold water to soak) and put them through a cold wash in the machine each day.

 Lastly, you can swap out tampons for a silicone Luna Cup or Moon Cup.
 You insert it during your period and empty it out in the shower or toilet as needed, with a rinse under the tap.